-Since their inception, the baccalaureate and the master's degree programs in nursing at CSULB have continued to receive approval by all accrediting bodies: the State of California, Board of Registered Nursing, the Commission on Collegiate Nursing Education (CCNE) the Council on Program Accreditation of the University (internal review), the Western Association of Schools and Colleges, and the American Association of Colleges of Nursing (AACN).
+Since their inception, the baccalaureate in nursing program at CSULB has continued to receive approval by all accrediting bodies: the California Board of Registered Nursing; the Commission on Collegiate Nursing Education (CCNE); the Council on Program Accreditation of the University (internal review); the Western Association of Schools and Colleges; and the American Association of Colleges of Nursing (AACN).
 The School of Nursing at California State University, Long Beach began in 1952 with the offering of two courses open to registered nurses.
-Although baccalaureate degrees (BA, BS) have been awarded to registered nurses at CSULB since 1952, it was not until 1961 that the three-year, generic (basic) baccalaureate nursing program was established.
+Although baccalaureate degrees (BA, BS) have been awarded to registered nurses at CSULB since 1952, it was not until 1961 that the three-year, generic (pre-licensure) baccalaureate nursing program was established.